-One should know basic money math like calculating simple interest rate, compound interest rate and the time value of money.
+One should know basic money math like calculating the simple interest rate, compound interest rate, and the time value of money.

 Debt management covers:

-- Before taking debt, analyze pros & cons, is there enough income to finance that debt?
+- Before taking debt, analyze the pros & cons, is there enough income to finance that debt?

 - Understanding how car payment and credit cards payment works.

 - How to calculate interest rate – simple & compound, time value of money.